Blooming No Matter Where We Grow

 Regardless, her life is a testimony to fertility and abundance.
 And more importantly, to the ability to manifest no matter one’s circumstances.

 Phyllis Old Dog Cross, a member of the Mandan, Hidatsa and Arikara Nation and a friend who is now gone from the earth, helped me to see what is now so blatantly apparent with Maud Lewis.
-Our great challenge is to find a way to bloom no matter where or how we are planted.
+Our greatest challenge is to find a way to bloom no matter where or how we are planted.
 In the end, this is our memorial, which can only be created by living richly and fully…no matter our circumstances.

 Seeing True™ in Action